Making maps from OpenStreetMap for Garmin devices

 The mkgmap program takes OpenStreetMap data and generates a map in the Garmin .img file format so that it can be loaded onto compatible GPS units.

-If you are not already familliar with Open Street Map (OSM) then you why not head over to the OSM website and maybe get involved.
-The idea is create an editable map of the whole world.
-OSM map data is the only format that is well supported by mkgmap.
+If you are not already familiar with Open Street Map (OSM) then you why not head over to the OSM website and maybe get involved.
+The idea is create a map of the whole world.

 - Generates a map directly from a file saved from JOSM or from an extract of the main OSM planet file.